puzzlemoondev/BililiveRecorder-webhook-docker/README.md

   - ALIYUNPAN_RTOKEN: refresh token for aliyunpan login.
 See [aliyunpan](https://github.com/tickstep/aliyunpan#%E5%A6%82%E4%BD%95%E8%8E%B7%E5%8F%96RefreshToken) for how to retrieve.
   - BURN_DANMAKU: pass 1 to turn danmaku burning on.
 This creates a separate video file with hardcoded danmaku.
   - DANMAKU_FACTORY_ARGS: args that controls the `.ass` subtitles generated from BiliveRecorder danmaku.
 See [DanmakuFactory](https://github.com/hihkm/DanmakuFactory) for args. `-i`, `-o` args should not be included.
 Font name is not necessary since only noto fonts are installed.
+  - BILIBILI_UPLOAD_BURNED: pass 1 to upload video with danmaku instead of the original.
 - Run `docker compose up`
 - Add webhook to settings
   - Go to Settings -> Webhook -> Webhook V2